trane-project/trane-music/courses/major_scale/lesson_A/exercise_3/back.md

-The note in degree number 3 of the A major scale is C♯.
+The note in degree number 3 of the A Major scale is C♯.